RiverBench/riverbench.github.io/docs/documentation/creating-new-dataset.md

     - For `dcat:theme` use concepts from the [EuroVoc thesaurus](https://op.europa.eu/en/web/eu-vocabularies/concept-scheme/-/resource?uri=http://eurovoc.europa.eu/100141).
 Use only elements of type "Concept" (without a number in their name), not "Concept scheme" or "Domain concept".
 3. Open the `LICENSE` file and replace the placeholder text with the license of the dataset.
 You can find commonly used templates [here](https://github.com/licenses/license-templates/tree/master/templates).
 4. Save your changes and commit to the main branch.
-5. Inform the administrator in your issue that you have completed the metadata for your dataset.
-The admin will then finalize adding the dataset to the suite and provide any necessary assistance.
+5. Post a comment in your issue saying that you have completed the metadata for your dataset.
+The technical administrator will then finalize adding the dataset to the suite and provide any necessary assistance.

 ----

-## Instructions for admins
+## Instructions for maintainers

+### Reviewing the proposal

-- Review the issue template – make sure all required information is provided.
+- Review the issue template – make sure all required information is provided and that it's clear.
+- Check if the dataset meets the [requirements](#step-0-check-the-requirements).
+    - Deciding whether or not the dataset should be in RiverBench is up to you.
+Is there a need for it?
+Will it make the benchmarks more diverse and representative?
+Does it cover a new use case?

+### Technical: setting up the dataset

 - [Create a new repository](https://github.com/organizations/RiverBench/repositories/new) for the dataset with name `dataset-[IDENTIFIER]`.
 In the repository settings:
   - Use the `RiverBench/dataset-template` repository as the template.
   - Mark the repo as public.